ahartloper/WIKC/README.md

-# BIKC
-Beam-as-Independent Kinematic Coupling
+# Warping-Inclusive Kinematic Coupling (WIKC)

-Beam and shell element kinematic coupling.
+Coupling method for beam-continuum macro models for use of wide-flange beam columns.